kotio-home-automation/tellstick-api/README.md

 ## Run application

-Once prequisites are met and dependencies installed the application can run as `python http_api.py`.
+Once prequisites are met and dependencies installed the application can run as `python http_api.py sensors.json`.
 If you have python 2 and 3 installed the command `python` probably needs to be replaced with command `python3`.

+### Run application with pm2

+`pm2 start --interpreter=/usr/bin/python3 --name=tellstick-py-api http_api.py -- sensors.json`

 ## Endpoints